SpiraStojanovik/RepData_PeerAssessment1/PA1_template.md

         median(TotalStepsPerDayUpdated)*100
 ```

-The difference in mean value in the original and updated data set is `r diff1`, and the difference in the median value as a percentage of the original value is `r diff2`%.
+The difference in mean value in the original and updated data set is 0, and the difference in the median value as a percentage of the original value is 0.011%.
 The small difference suggests that replacing the NA values with average values for that interval has insignificant impact on the estimates of the total number of steps.

 ## Are there differences in activity patterns between weekdays and weekends?